Why Is My Dog Itching So Much?

 Hypoallergenic dog food, limited ingredient dog food and sensitive skin dog food provide less possible irritants in your dog’s diet and can be helpful in improving skin allergy symptoms.

 What Should I Feed My Dog With Skin Allergies?

 So what is the best dog food for skin allergies?
 With so many hypoallergenic dog food options, prescription diets and sensitive skin dog food products on the market, finding the perfect recipe for your furry friend can be a little tricky.
-Every dog is different so finding the best food to suit your dog’s unique needs should be discussed with your veterinarian.
+Every dog is different so finding the best food for a dog with allergies should be discussed with your veterinarian.

 However, as mentioned earlier, finding a good fish-based dog food for allergies can be a great place to start your search!
-Our Ocean Fusion, Unrefined Smoked Salmon and Venture Alaska Pollock Meal & Pumpkin recipes all are formulated with a fish protein source as the first ingredient and offer complete and balanced nutrition for your dog.
+Our Meadow Feast , Unrefined Smoked Salmon and Venture Alaska Pollock Meal & Pumpkin recipes all are formulated with a fish protein source as the first ingredient and offer complete and balanced nutrition for your dog.
 Added vitamins & minerals like taurine in dog food helps with heart health and a healthy mix of probiotics helps with digestion and overall gut health.